365-day return policy

 Assuming you decide on a mechanical or automatic skeleton watch, the next question is how much gear exposure you want.
 The beauty of a skeleton watch is that the dial is either completely or partially removed and the inside of the watch is on display.

+What’s the difference between Openwork Watches, Skeleton Watches & Open Heart Watches?
 To many watch aficionados, a true skeleton watch is one where the plates and bridges are decorated with intricate patterns and designs.
 It’s this decoration that separates skeleton watches from openwork watches.

 Openwork watches still have exposed clockworks, but they’re missing the detailing that true skeleton watches offer.
-It’s important to note that openwork and skeletonized watches are quite often lumped together and called skeleton watches.
+It’s important to note that openwork and skeletonised watches are quite often lumped together and called skeleton watches.

 If you’re worried that removing too much of the dial will be hard to read or too eye-catching, take a look at Open Heart watches.
 These are mechanical watches with a small hole on the dial that reveals the balance inside.
 Open heart watches let you see the actual heart of the watch without sacrificing the design and decoration that is often found on a dial.

-Perhaps you already have a ring or bracelet that you’d like your skeleton wristwatch to work alongside?
-In these cases, it’s wise to match the colors of your metals.
+Perhaps you already have a steel ring or steel bracelet that you’d like your skeleton wristwatch to work alongside?
+In these cases, it’s wise to match the colours of your metals.
 If you’re looking for a skeleton face watch that matches a gold ring, we recommend choosing a gold-tone watch with a metal band.
 And if you’re wearing a silver, steel or platinum ring or bracelet, go for a silver-tone skeleton watch and band to match.

-At the top of the list for white and silver-colored watches, you’ve got platinum.
+At the top of the list for white and silver-coloured watches, you’ve got platinum.
 It’s a heavy, hard-wearing metal that reflects its rarity in the price.
 Silver isn’t a popular choice because the metal tarnishes easily and most stainless steel can pass for silver at a much better price.

-For yellow and gold-colored watches, there’s always gold.
+For yellow and gold-coloured watches, there’s always gold.
 If you don’t want to fork out all that cash for real gold, opt for gold-tone stainless steel.
 You’ll get the look you’re after at a fraction of the cost.

+How hard-wearing should your men’s skeleton watch be?
 Do you work with your hands or do you intend to wear your skeleton watch every day?
 In this case, it can be a good idea to go for a hard-wearing metal like stainless steel.

 Though stainless steel is commonly associated with appliances and kitchen utensils, it’s also a popular choice for watches.
 Stainless steel is silver in appearance and can be polished to shine or brushed for a matte finish.
-It retains its color and doesn’t tarnish.
-It can also come in a range of colors that mimic gold and rose-gold.
+It retains its colour and doesn’t tarnish.
+It can also come in a range of colours that mimic gold and rose-gold.
 Stainless steel is easy to clean, highly durable, scratch-resistant, and corrosion-resistant.
 It’s also much less expensive than other metals.

 Whatever metal you choose, make sure that it’s hypoallergenic to reduce the risk of an allergic reaction.
 At Trendhim, all of our metals are tested for nickel and are certified nickel-free and safe to wear.

 Before André Charles Caron created the first skeleton watch in 1760, a watch’s inner workings were always hidden to protect them from the elements.
-But Mr. Caron had other plans.
+But Mr Caron had other plans.
 He knew that the secret within was something worth sharing… he knew there was a story inside waiting to be told (seen, at least).

 That’s the foundation of the last question you have to ask yourself – what story do I want to tell?
 We believe that accessories are the small details that make a moment memorable.
 The watch you wear is one small way to express who you are without having to say a word.